As usual, click any photo to bring up a larger version.

 After trimming the corners on the bandsaw, I clean up the edges on my Homemade Disc Sander.

 An important touch are the juice grooves to catch and hold the meat juices.
 Typically I would make a template and use a template routing bit to cut the grooves.
 But then all your bbq platters need to be the exact same size.
-Instead I experimented with freehanding it on some scrap and it seemed to work.
+Instead I experimented with freehanding it on some scrap using a router edge guide on my trim router, and it seemed to work.
 Yes, I'm taking a chance that I will slip when going around the corner, but hey, I'm a woodworker, I could fix it!

 But I did not slip.
 I just worked slow and kept a solid grip on the router, keeping firm pressure against the edge of the wood, and being very careful at turning the corners.
 Needless to say this method would not work if you had 90-degree corners!